Phage therapy: Safety aspects

 Phage effects on the human microbiome also contribute to safety issues in phage therapy.
-It is important to note that many phages, especially temperate ones, carry genes that can affect the pathogenicity of the host.
+Many phages, especially temperate ones, carry genes that can affect the pathogenicity of the host.
 Even lambda, a temperate phage of the E. coli K-12 laboratory strain, carries two genes that provide potential virulence benefits to the lysogenic host, one that increases intestinal adherence and the other that confers resistance to complement killing in the blood.
 For this reason, temperate phages are generally to be avoided as candidates for phage therapy, although in some cases, the lack of lytic phage candidates and emergency conditions may make such considerations moot.
 Another potential problem is generalized transduction, a term for the ability of some phages to transfer bacterial DNA from one host to another.
 This occurs because the systems for packaging of the phage DNA into capsids can mistakenly package host DNA instead.
 Indeed, with some well-characterized phages, up to 5% of the virus particles contain only bacterial DNA.
 Thus in a typical lysate, the entire genome of the propagating host is present in more than a million copies in every milliliter.
 For these reasons, it is imperative that any phage to be considered for therapeutic usage should be subjected to thorough genomic analysis and tested for the capacity for generalized transduction.

 As antibacterials, phages may also affect the composition of microbiomes, by infecting and killing phage-sensitive strains of bacteria.
-However, a major advantage of bacteriophages over antibiotics is the high specificity of bacteriophages> This specificity limits antibacterial activity to a sub-species level; typically, a phage kills only selected bacterial strains.
+However, a major advantage of bacteriophages over antibiotics is the high specificity of bacteriophages.
+This specificity limits antibacterial activity to a sub-species level; typically, a phage kills only selected bacterial strains.
 For this reason, phages are much less likely (than antibiotics) to disturb the composition of a natural microbiome or to induce dysbiosis.
 This was demonstrated in experimental studies where microbiome composition was assessed by next-generation sequencing that revealed no important changes correlated with phage treatment in human treatments.

 Much of the difficulty in obtaining regulatory approval is proving to be the risks of using a self-replicating entity that has the capability to evolve.